Thank you for joining us in this series on Home Decorating.

 When adding seating, consider…will you be eating outside in this area?
 Or is it just for relaxing?
 Choose from wood adirondack chairs, wicker, or cushioned outdoor patio furniture.

-Lighting can be fun!
+Lighting can really make a difference not only in the look of your outdoor space, but in functionality.
 Place solar lighting along the pathway from the house or along your sidewalk.

 Use solar lighting to mark the borders of your gardens.